Familymeet/TimeSculptor/README.md

 GitHub Pages only supports static content, so you cannot run a Flask app directly on GitHub Pages.

-However, you can:

-- Host your actual Flask app using a service like Render.
-- Create a static landing page on GitHub Pages that links to your hosted Flask site.

-Steps to link:
-1. Create a gh-pages branch (or a new repository for your static site).
-2. Add an index.html that links to your deployed Flask app.
-3. Enable GitHub Pages in your repository settings.

----

 ## Project Structure